Installation Overview

 This installation guide will walk you through the process of setting up the computers and services needed for a functional SecureDrop.

-During this process, you’ll set up the following devices:
+During this process, you’ll set up at least four devices:

 - Application Server:

 An Ubuntu server running two segmented Tor hidden services.
 The source connects to the Source Interface, a public-facing Tor Onion Service, to send messages and documents to the journalist.
-The journalist connects to the Journalist Interface, an authenticated Tor Onion Service, to download encrypted documents and respond to sources.
+The journalist connects to the Journalist Interface, an authenticated Tor Onion Service, using the SeucreDrop Application on a Journalist Workstation to download encrypted documents and respond to sources.

 - Monitor Server: